manojkaushik/Dysphasia-detection-using-deep-learning/README.md

 ## Citation

-If you use [Dysphasia SLI Analysis](https://github.com/manojkaushik/Dysphasia-detection-using-deep-learning) code in your research, we would appreciate a citation to both the original paper:
+If you use [Dysphasia SLI Analysis](https://github.com/manojkaushik/Dysphasia-detection-using-deep-learning) code in your research, we would appreciate a citation to the original paper:

 "*Kaushik, Manoj, et al. "SLINet: Dysphasia detection in children using deep neural network."
 Biomedical Signal Processing and Control 68 (2021): 102798.*"